mlyknown/vue-gesture/README.md

 # vue-gesture

-> gesture events plugin for Vue.js
+> gesture events plugin for Vue.js.You can v-gesture directive,and directive auguments can use a tap, swipe, etc.
 - tap — fires when the element is tapped.
 - doubleTap — this pair of events can be used to detect double taps on the same element
 - longTap — fires when an element is tapped and the finger is held down for more than 750ms.